Orthogonal Statistical Learning: Instantiating the Main Results: Sufficient Conditions for Oracle Rates

+\paragraph{Main Result} \revoneedit{The main theorem for this section provides sufficient conditions for oracle rates in the well-specified setting \pref{eq:oracle_well_specified}.
+For extensions of this result to misspecified models, as well as non-strongly convex losses, see \pref{sec:oracle_lipschitz}. }

-\begin{theorem}[Oracle Rates, Well-Specified Case] Suppose that we are in the well-specified setting and that \pref{ass:orthogonal,ass:well_specified} and \pref{ass:square_oracle,ass:moment} are satisfied for a class $\targetemp$ defined below.
-Suppose that the following relationship holds
+\begin{theorem}[Oracle Rates, Well-Specified Case] Suppose that we are in the well-specified setting \pref{eq:oracle_well_specified}, and that \pref{ass:orthogonal,ass:well_specified} and \pref{ass:square_oracle,ass:moment} are satisfied for the class $\targetemp$ defined below.
+Suppose that the following relationship holds:

 Then for appropriate choice of sub-algorithms, the sample splitting meta-algorithm \pref{alg:sample_splitting} produces a predictor $\esttwo$ that guarantees that with probability at least $1-\delta$,